coditori/highly-skilled-job-offers/README.md

 - Use blogs like [Wikihow: How to Identify Your Strengths and Weaknesses](https://www.wikihow.com/Identify-Your-Strengths-and-Weaknesses) or [bpalns: How to Identify Your Strengths and Weaknesses](https://articles.bplans.com/how-to-identify-your-strengths-and-weaknesses/)

 This is the process, and don't forget the compound effect is still their ^_^ After getting the feedback you may back to your CV or Mock Interview, no worries you just need to keep going.

+## 10- After joined a company
+Listen to the other people and try to gain information at least for 1 month (It can be different with companies).
+Check [Top 10 things that you must do when you join a new job](https://www.helloleads.io/blog/all/work-and-life/top-10-things-that-you-must-do-when-you-join-a-new-job/) in details:
+- Knowing about the organization
+- Prepare all your documents
+- Make to-do-list
+- Prepare about you
+- Understanding Policy
+- Knowing your industry
+- Understanding the work environment
+- Evaluate your strengths and skills
+- Understand the expectation of your new job goals
+- Feel ready-Enjoy yourself

 Good luck to you